 If the method is mean, various ways of calculating the mean can be distinguished in the cell_methods attribute with a string of the form “mean where` type1 [over type2]".
 Here, type1 can be any of the possibilities allowed for typevar or type (as specified in the two paragraphs preceding above Example).
 The same options apply to type2, except it is not allowed to be the name of an auxiliary coordinate variable with a dimension greater than one (ignoring the dimension accommodating the maximum string length).

-A cell_methods attribute with a string of the form "`mean where` type1 over type2" indicates the mean is calculated by summing over the type1 portion of the cell and dividing by the area of the type2 portion.
-In particular, a cell_methods string of the form "`mean where all_area_types over` type2" indicates the mean is calculated by summing over all types of area within the cell and dividing by the area of the type2 portion.
-(Note that "`all_area_types” is one of the valid strings permitted for a variable with the standard_name area_type.)
-If "`over` type2" is omitted, the mean is calculated by summing over the type1 portion of the cell and dividing by the area of this portion.
+A cell_methods attribute with a string of the form "`area: mean where` type1 over type2" indicates the mean is calculated by integrating over the type1 portion of the cell and dividing by the area of the type2 portion.
+When "`over` type2" is omitted, it is assumed to be the same as type1.

+When the “where” construct is used, and when “area” is not the only “dimension” to which it applies, the interpretation more generally is that a “weighted” mean is reported.
+Specifically, the quantity of interest is integrated over the additional dimension(s) with weights proportional to the fraction of “type1” area_type that exists, and then this is divided by the integral over the same dimension(s) of the fraction of “type2” area_type that exists.
+[Note that certain variables might be undefined if the fraction of the area_type considered is 0; for example the temperature of sea ice is not defined if there is no sea ice.
+In this case, a time-mean value can still be computed for cells containing some sea ice during at least a portion of the averaging interval because no matter what the value assumed for temperature when sea ice is missing, those values are given zero weight in computing the time-mean.]

+Note that "`all_area_types” is one of the valid strings permitted for a variable with the standard_name area_type, so a cell_methods string of the form “area: mean over type1 where all_area_types” indicates the mean is calculated by integrating over the type1 portion of the grid cell and dividing by the entire area of the grid cell.